-At-risk adult mistreatment and elder abuse have been recognized as a public health and human rights problem (ACL, 2016; Dong, 2015) and each year millions of older adults experience abuse (Lifespan of Greater Rochester et al., 2011; Acierno et al., 2010).
+At-risk adult mistreatment and elder abuse have been recognized as a public health and human rights problem (ACL 2020; Dong, 2015) and each year millions of older adults experience abuse (Lifespan of Greater Rochester et al., 2011; Acierno et al., 2010).
 Mistreatment and self-neglect impact vulnerable adults in a number of ways.
-For instance, researchers estimate that elders who have experienced abuse are at a 300 percent higher risk of death compared to those who did not experience abuse (Dong, Simon, Mendes de Leon, Fulmer, Beck, Hebert, 2009; Taylor & Mulford, 2015).
+Many negative physical and psychological/emotional impacts such as health issues, distress, perceived self-efficacy, feelings of powerlessness, depression, anxiety, and even PTSD, are associated with individuals who have experienced mistreatment (Acierno, 2018; Comijs, Penninx, Knipscheer, & van Tilburg, 1999; Applied Research & Consulting, LLC, 2015; Tamutiene et al., 2013).
+Researchers estimate that elders who have experienced abuse are at a 300 percent higher risk of death compared to those who did not experience abuse (Dong et al., 2009; Taylor & Mulford, 2015).
 After a 13-year follow-up, elders who had experienced mistreatment, compared to elders who experienced self-neglect, had a poorer survival rate (Lachs et al., 1998).
 Elders who experience abuse are three times as likely to be admitted to a hospital (Dong & Simon, 2013; Taylor & Mulford, 2015) and four times as likely to be admitted to a nursing home (Taylor & Mulford, 2015).
 Hospitalizations of elders due to abuse are at least partially accountable for rising healthcare costs (Dong & Simon, 2013).

-These admittances impact more than just the victims of the abuse given that many elders and at-risk adults rely on government programs for resources, such as Medicaid to pay for long-term care.
+Mistreatment impacts more than just the victims of the abuse given that many elders and at-risk adults rely on government programs for resources, such as Medicaid to pay for long-term care.
 This can be particularly apparent in cases of financial exploitation.
 If the adult was not already dependent on government resources, sometimes exploitation can cause the adult to rely on these programs (e.g., Medicaid; Gunther, 2011; U.S. Department of Justice, Department of Health and Human Services, Connolly, Brandl, & Breckman, 2014).
 Complicating the situation further, sometimes these adults do not qualify for Medicaid because the Medicaid rules consider five-year "look back" for finances and prior to the recent exploitation, the adult would not have qualified.

-In Utah's 2011 report on the cost of exploitation, it was estimated that the direct and indirect costs of exploitation of seniors in the state amounted to \$52 million in 2009.
-MetLife Mature Market Institute (MMI; 2011) estimated a \$2.9 billion loss on behalf of elder financial abuse victims nationwide in 2010.
-The Administration for Community Living (ACL) (2016) pointed out that those loses are even higher, given that the MetLife MMI review did not include adults aged 18-64.
+In Gunther's 2011 report on the cost of exploitation in Utah, it was estimated that the direct and indirect costs of exploitation of seniors in the state amounted to \$52 million in 2009.
+MetLife Mature Market Institute (MetLife MMI; 2011) estimated a \$2.9 billion loss on behalf of elder financial abuse victims nationwide in 2010.
+The ACL (2016) pointed out that those losses are even higher, given that the MetLife MMI review did not include adults aged 18-64.
+Other government entities estimate that the shared costs of elder abuse are well into the billions of dollars (U.S. Department of Justice et al., 2014).
 Beyond the negative health and financial impacts, adult mistreatment can endanger a person's autonomy (ACL, 2016; GAO, 2011, Navigant, 2016).